Dilapidation Claims

 This page will answer many of your questions including what tenants are responsible for repairing at lease end and what you can do if the parties cannot agree on the costs involved in a dilapidations claim.
 You will learn more about our property disputes team, including how our experience in this area can help you resolve your dispute without having to go to court.

 Acting for clients of all sizes from small business to PLCs, we regularly advise on complex disputes surrounding dilapidations and who is responsible for repairing what at the end of a lease.
-Our expert solicitors are accredited members of the Property Litigation Association, a professional body that brings together proven experts in this complex area of law.
+Our expert property litigation solicitors are accredited members of the Property Litigation Association, a professional body that brings together proven experts in this complex area of law.
 We offer highly practical, specialist advice to help you settle dilapidations claims as quickly as possible and with beneficial outcomes for your business.

 Proactive guidance at the end of a lease